curlybracketshq/giovanni.curlybrackets.it/_posts/2012-03-12-migrate-heroku-shared-database-postgres-to-amazon-rds-mysql.markdown

 new database instance at Amazon RDS and then enable this resource by adding the relative add-on.

-Keep in mind that Heroku dynos are Amazon EC2 instances and should be situated in US-East zone so making a RDS instance in the same zone leads to an optimal communication speed between app server and db server.
+Keep in mind that Heroku dynos are Amazon EC2 instances and should be located in the same zone as your RDS instance for reducing the latency between app server and DB server.

 #### Step 1

-Create an RDS database instance, you can do it using web based Amazon RDS console.
+Create an RDS database instance, you can do it from the web based Amazon RDS console.

 #### Step 2